patronasxdxd/dev/README.md

 _**Redemption:**_ the act of swapping thUSD tokens with the system, in return for an equivalent value of collateral.
 Any account with a thUSD token balance may redeem them, whether or not they are a borrower.

-When thUSD is redeemed for collateral, the collateral is always withdrawn from the lowest collateral Troves, in ascending order of their collateralization ratio.
-A redeemer can not selectively target Troves with which to swap thUSD for collateral.
+When thUSD is redeemed for collateral, the collateral is always withdrawn from the lowest collateral Vaults, in ascending order of their collateralization ratio.
+A redeemer can not selectively target Vaults with which to swap thUSD for collateral.

 _**Repayment:**_ when a borrower sends thUSD tokens to their own Vault, reducing their debt, and increasing their collateralization ratio.

 _**Retrieval:**_ when a borrower with an active Vault withdraws some or all of their collateral from their own vault, either reducing their collateralization ratio, or closing their Vault (if they have zero debt and withdraw all their collateral)

 _**Liquidation:**_ the act of force-closing an undercollateralized Vault and redistributing its collateral and debt.
 When the Stability Pool is sufficiently large, the liquidated debt is offset with the Stability Pool, and the collateral distributed to depositors.
-If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Troves with >110% collateralization ratio.
+If the liquidated debt can not be offset with the Pool, the system redistributes the liquidated collateral and debt directly to the active Vaults with >110% collateralization ratio.

-Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Vault, or batch liquidate Troves in ascending order of collateralization ratio.
+Liquidation functionality is permissionless and publically available - anyone may liquidate an undercollateralized Vault, or batch liquidate Vaults in ascending order of collateralization ratio.

 _**Collateral Surplus**_: The difference between the dollar value of a Vault's collateral, and the dollar value of its thUSD debt.
 In a full liquidation, this is the net gain earned by the recipients of the liquidation.

 _**Offset:**_ cancellation of liquidated debt with thUSD in the Stability Pool, and assignment of liquidated collateral to Stability Pool depositors, in proportion to their deposit.

-_**Redistribution:**_ assignment of liquidated debt and collateral directly to active Troves, in proportion to their collateral.
+_**Redistribution:**_ assignment of liquidated debt and collateral directly to active Vaults, in proportion to their collateral.

 _**Pure offset:**_  when a Vault's debt is entirely cancelled with thUSD in the Stability Pool, and all of it's liquidated collateral is assigned to Stability Providers.

 _**Mixed offset and redistribution:**_  When the Stability Pool thUSD only covers a fraction of the liquidated Vault's debt.
 This fraction of debt is cancelled with thUSD in the Stability Pool, and an equal fraction of the Vault's collateral is assigned to depositors.
-The remaining collateral & debt is redistributed directly to active Troves.
+The remaining collateral & debt is redistributed directly to active Vaults.

 _**Gas compensation:**_ A refund, in thUSD and collateral, automatically paid to the caller of a liquidation function, intended to at least cover the gas cost of the transaction.
 Designed to ensure that liquidators are not dissuaded by potentially high gas costs.